 Criminal Justice, Certificate of Proficiency

-Florissant Valley, Forest Park, Meramec, Wildwood, and Online
+Florissant Valley, Forest Park, and Meramec

 The Criminal Justice Certificate of Proficiency prepares students for employment and advancement in an entry-level career in law enforcement, the courts, and corrections.
 This program is designed for students who want to enhance their skills and competencies in professional criminal justice roles.
 Students will acquire a fundamental knowledge in legal procedures, strong written skills, and a basic understanding of the government process.